ibm-cloud-docs/instructlab/getting-started.md

     ```
     {: codeblock}

     c.
-If your additions include reference documents, such as web articles or files in Github, you can reference the GitHub commit ID and SHA of the file like in [this example](https://docs.instructlab.ai/taxonomy/knowledge/file_structure/#example-of-a-knowledge-submission), you can use public `github.com` repositories.
+If your additions include reference documents, such as web articles or files in Github, you can reference the public GitHub repository and SHA of a file like in [this example](https://docs.instructlab.ai/taxonomy/knowledge/file_structure/#example-of-a-knowledge-submission).

     ```txt
     document: